apparena/patterns/README.md

 ## Contributing

+Before getting started make sure to install the dependencies with `npm install` or `yarn`.

+To see your changes in the frontend:

+* use `npm run build:frontend:dev` (or `npm run build:frontend:watch` if you want a watcher) and open public/index_dev.html in your browser
+* use `npm run start` and open localhost:3001 in your browser

+Now you're ready and you can get to work!
 If you would like to contribute to the documentation or write documentation for a new component please have a look at [our guide to writing documentation!](/docs/WRITING_DOCUMENTATION.md) If you want to start hacking away at the frontend, which can be found at [https://components.app-arena.com/](https://components.app-arena.com/),